-We supply approximately 200 million litres of fuel every week in the UK.
+We supply over 250 million litres of fuel every week in the UK.
 In sourcing and supplying this fuel, we use the following core skills:

 Global origination and shipping

 We buy gasoline, diesel and biofuel products from across the world and transport them by ship to oil terminals in the UK and Rotterdam – typically handling more than 20 different fuel and biofuel products at any one time.

 The process involves complex stock management and shipping operations as we balance our international supply chain with our storage capacity and customer requirements.
 We receive approximately 70 shipments every month, chartering a significant proportion of these vessels ourselves in order to ensure maximum cost and efficiency savings.

 A blend of financial instruments and expertise enables us to manage our exposure to oil price and currency movements.

 Sustainable biofuel sourcing

 Our biofuels are sourced globally to achieve the best combination of product quality, sustainability and carbon saving.
 Where these biofuels are in plentiful supply, we have established specific businesses to source locally.

 We source considerable quantities of used cooking oil and tallow (animal fats) from the USA through Greenergy USA based in Georgia.
 These arrangements allow us to tap into one of the largest sources of food industry by-products available anywhere in the world and increase the proportion of waste-based biodiesel in our fuel.